 Big Tech Stocks to Watch in 2021 | 10 Investing Opportunities

 More politicians and regulators are clamping down.
-Old antitrust laws don’t apply as well since many of the tech companies offer free services.
-But politicians are getting more creative and new ideas are on the horizon to breakup big tech.
+Old antitrust laws don’t apply as well because many of the tech companies offer free services.
+But politicians are getting more creative and new ideas are on the horizon to break up Big Tech.

 Whether that comes to fruition or not, these companies will continue to push sales higher.
 And if you buy into a company that’s broken up, you still might automatically own all the pieces.

-Coming in first place is Apple (Nasdaq: AAPL) with over a $2 trillion market cap.
+Coming in first place is Apple (Nasdaq: AAPL) with more than a $2 trillion market cap.
 At that level, it’s worth more than Canada’s entire GDP.
-And if we could spread ownership of Apple evenly between every American, we could each collect over $6,500.
+And if we could spread ownership of Apple evenly among every American, we could each collect more than $6,500.

-Of course, big changes and innovation come with downsides but ultimately, no one has to use these companies’ products and services.
+Of course, big changes and innovation come with downsides, but ultimately no one has to use these companies’ products and services.
 There are hundreds and likely thousands of alternatives.
-Either way, these big tech stocks have been a great investments so far…
+Yet these Big Tech stocks have been great investments so far…

 Largest Technology Stocks by Market Cap